docker/docs/content/scout/policy/_index.md

 ### Critical vulnerabilities

-This policy requires that your artifacts contain no known critical vulnerabilities.
+The **Critical vulnerabilities** policy requires that your artifacts contain no known critical vulnerabilities.
 The policy is unfulfilled if your artifact contains one or more critical vulnerabilities.

-This policy flags all critical vulnerabilities, whether or not there's a fix version available.
+This policy flags all critical vulnerabilities, whether or not there's a fix version available, and regardless of how long it's been since the vulnerability was first disclosed.

 ### Copyleft licenses

-This policy requires that your artifacts don't contain packages distributed under an AGPLv3 or GPLv3 license.
+The **Copyleft licenses** policy requires that your artifacts don't contain packages distributed under an AGPLv3 or GPLv3 license.
 These licenses are protective [copyleft](https://en.wikipedia.org/wiki/Copyleft), and may be unsuitable for use in your software because of the restrictions they enforce.

 This policy is unfulfilled if your artifacts contain one or more packages with a violating license.

 ### Outdated base images

-This policy requires that the base images you use are up-to-date.
+The **Outdated base images** policy requires that the base images you use are up-to-date.

 It's unfulfilled when the tag you used to build your image points to a different digest than what you're using.
 If there's a mismatch in digests, that